Supporting Exceptional Drama Students Through Their Training

 LAMDA (The London Academy of Music & Dramatic Art) is an internationally-renowned drama school, recently named one of the world’s top 25 drama schools by the Hollywood Reporter.
 The Academy is dedicated to the vocational training of actors, stage managers and technicians, directors and designers in the skills necessary to meet the highest demands in theatre, film, radio and TV.

 For over 15 years, John Studzinski and the Genesis Foundation have supported LAMDA by helping the Academy nurture and develop talented young actors through an annual Genesis Scholarship.
 Each year a panel headed up by LAMDA Vice-President Dame Janet Suzman DBE, trustee Patricia Hodge, Genesis Foundation’s Managing Director Harriet Capaldi and LAMDA’s Vice Principal and Head of Acting, John Bashford, auditions a number of students selected by LAMDA.
 Genesis Scholars have their tuition fees paid in their entirety over the three years of LAMDA’s BA (Hons) in Professional Acting and also receive a contribution towards their living expenses.
+In September 2017, the Genesis LAMDA Network was launched.
+Read more about this new phase of the partnership between the Genesis Foundation and LAMDA here.

 The number of awards given each year is flexible, allowing the panel to respond to all exceptional talent in need of financial assistance who audition.